Mechanical and Aerospace

 The department offers programs such as:

-• Master of Science and Master of Engineering in Civil Engineering
+• list items Master of Science and Master of Engineering in Civil Engineering

 The MS program through the faculty advisor guides the students to pursue their area of interest and conduct research in it by completing a thesis and defending it in a practical examination.
 The program requires a minimum of twenty-four hours of credit work.